Paying off your ‘closing balance’

 But the downfall is it’ll take a long time for you to pay off your balance.
 Even if you’ve reached your credit limit and stop using it for purchases, the interest will increase as long as there’s a balance to pay off.

 And what if you’re paying less than the minimum amount?
 This will work against you.
 Not only will you still pay interest, but you’ll be charged a month’s worth of interest calculated on your balance for each day of that statement period.
 And you’ll lose your interest-free days for the next statement period.
-And if you didn’t pay your balance in full for the previous month, you could now be paying interest on interest.
+And if you didn’t pay your balance in full, or if you have a balance transfer your interest free days payment, for the previous month, you could now be paying interest on interest.
 It adds up.
 Paying less (now) means paying more (eventually).

 If you’re struggling to pay off your card, you need to talk to us as soon as you can.
 If so, head over to our Financial Hardship section.
 We’re here to help however we can.